How to brief Lovable so it builds what you actually want.

 When the brief is the whole job

-If you fill that skeleton in honestly, you'll hit the same wall we built this studio around: the unhappy paths and the screen-level decisions are genuinely hard, and they're exactly where products live or die.
-That's senior product thinking, and it's most of what you're paying for when you stop guessing.
+If you fill that skeleton in honestly, you will hit the same wall we built this studio around: the unhappy paths and the screen-level decisions are genuinely hard, and they are exactly where products live or die.